nhanleehoai/nodejs-redis/README.md

 <img src="docs/01-01-build-nginx.png" />

 - Build the Docker image which has Redis and tag it as "demo1/redis:4.0".
 At the time of this writing, the latest Redis stable version is 4.0
-Redis has EPEL repository on Centos so that we can install using "yum" however, it is quite an old version.
+Redis has EPEL repository on Centos so that we can easily install using "yum", however, it is quite an old version.
 To have a latest Redis version, we need to down the source code and build it by "make" command

 ```